 Throughout the Bible, God used food as a metaphor for His goodness and blessing.
 He could have created us like animals who simply eat to survive, but instead He made us to enjoy food (and to enjoy lots of different kinds of foods).
 Food is for more than simply nourishment, it is also for our enjoyment.
 When we sit down together as a family to enjoy a good meal, we are able to physically taste the provisions and blessings of God.

 We have tasted the goodness of God in every way – and it is sweet!
-O Taste and See Blog is a way of sharing God’s goodness with you by inviting you into our home, sharing the recipes and meals that we enjoy and the stories that make them special to us.
+O Taste and See Blog is a way of sharing God’s goodness with you by inviting you into my home, sharing the recipes and meals that I enjoy and the stories that make them special to me.

 I hope you enjoy visiting with us, and I hope that you too will taste and see that the Lord is Good!